iplay93/CLAN/README.md

-## 🧠🏃 CLAN: Self-supervised Dual-view Framework with Tailored Negative Sampling for New Activity Detection
+# 🧠🏃 CLAN: Contrastive Learning with Multiple Tailored Data Augmentations for New Activity Detection

-With the rapid growth of ubiquitous computing, analyzing human activities from multi-sensor time series has become essential for enabling intelligent and context-aware services.
+CLAN is a **self-supervised dual-view framework** designed for robust **new activity detection** in human activity recognition (HAR) systems.
+It learns discriminative and invariant representations from **only known activity data**, without requiring access to any novel activity samples during training.

+---

+## 🚀 Motivation

-Most human activity recognition (HAR) models assume a fixed set of known activities.
-However, real-world scenarios often involve *new activity patterns* that were not observed during training.
-Detecting such novel activities at inference time remains a significant challenge due to:
+Most HAR systems assume a fixed set of known activities.
+However, in real-world scenarios, *new activity patterns*—unseen during training—frequently occur.
+Detecting such activities at inference time is challenging due to:

-1. Overlapping patterns between known and new activities,
+- Overlapping patterns between known and new activities
-2. Intra-class variability within the same activity, and
-3. Heterogeneity in sensor modalities across datasets.

-We present **CLAN**, a novel self-supervised learning framework based on **Contrastive Learning with multiple tailored data Augmentations for New activity detection**.

-### 🔍 Key Features
-- **Dual-tower architecture**
-  Captures multi-view discriminative features by combining time and frequency domain representations.
-- **Robust contrastive learning**
-  Incorporates multiple types of *strongly shifted* augmented views as negatives, enabling the model to learn *invariant representations* that are robust to intra-class variations.
+- High intra-class variability within known activities
+- Heterogeneous sensor modalities and dataset domains

+---

+## 🔧 Core Components

+#### 1. Multi-view Decomposition
+To reduce feature entanglement and capture complementary information, CLAN uses a **two-tower encoder**:
+- **Time-domain encoder** captures local temporal structures
+- **Frequency-domain encoder** captures periodic and spectral patterns

+#### 2. Diverse Augmentation Repulsion Learning
+To ensure robustness to intra-class variations, CLAN:
+- Applies **multiple strong augmentations** to each known activity sample
+- Treats the augmented views as **negatives** in contrastive learning
+→ Encourages learning of **transformation-invariant** representations

+#### 3. Dataset-aware Augmentation Selection
+To adapt to diverse sensor environments, CLAN:
+- Trains a simple **binary classifier** to evaluate augmentation strength
-- **Dataset-specific augmentation selector**
+- Automatically **selects effective augmentation strategies** per dataset

-  Automatically tailors negative pair generation to each dataset’s characteristics, enhancing generalization across diverse sensor environments.
+---

-### 📊 Results
+## 📊 Results

-CLAN outperforms state-of-the-art baselines on several real-world sensor datasets, achieving up to **+9.24% improvement in AUROC**.
+CLAN consistently outperforms state-of-the-art baselines on five real-world HAR benchmarks, achieving up to **+9.24% improvement in AUROC** for detecting new activities.

+---